saras152/myBehavioralCloningProject/README.md

 Additionally, the images with more steering angles are used for data augumentation.
 Some images are blurred, some images are shifted in X direction (lines 105 to 182).

 After the collection process, I had 19886 data points from an original 5610 number of data points.
-I then preprocessed this data by normalizing first and then cropping.
+I preprocessed this data by normalizing first and then cropping.

 Distribution of the data points before and after data augumentation is below